luke-cla/invasive-species/README.md

 6. Evaluate the model on real-world photos to test performance in the wild
 7. Develop a mobile app prototype for public use

-## How to Run Using the Model I Already Trained
+## How to Run Using the Model that is Already Trained
 If you want to test the project without training anything:

 1. Clone the repo and open the folder: